ParkinsonLab/Architect/README.md

 ## Table of contents
 1. Overview
-2. Specific instructions
+2. Set-up instructions
     a.
-Set-up
-        i.
 For using Architect using Docker (on a single machine)
-        ii.
+    b.
 For using Architect without using docker
-        iii.
+    c.
 Setting up Architect on an alternate system
-        iv.
+    d.
 Downloading CPLEX (required if performing model reconstruction)
-        v.
+    e.
 Architect prerequisites
+3. Instructions for running Architect
+4. Output location
+5. Advanced parameter settings
+    a.
+Ensemble classifier for enzyme annotation
     b.
-Running Architect
+Inclusion of ECs not predicted by the ensemble classifier for model reconstruction
     c.
-Output location
+Inclusion of non-EC related reactions (when performing reconstructions using BiGG definitions)
     d.
-Advanced parameter settings
-        i.
-Ensemble classifier for enzyme annotation
-        ii.
-Inclusion of ECs not predicted by the ensemble classifier for model reconstruction
-        iii.
-Inclusion of non-EC related reactions (when performing reconstructions using BiGG definitions)
-        iv.
 Settings for gap-filling
-        v.
+    e.
 Number of output models
-3. References
+6. References

 # 1. Overview